Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Nausea3-5%RareRare

-Cortisol elevationNoneNoneNone (at any dose)
+Cortisol elevationNoneNoneNone (at any dose, per Raun 1998)

 Prolactin elevationNoneNoneNone (at any dose)